-Reeses Peanut Butter Cups Superfan Takes His Love For The Candy To The Next Level
+Reese’s Peanut Butter Cups Superfan Takes His Love For The Candy To The Next Level

 — REESE'S (@reeses) December 3, 2018

 As it turns out, Sales’ love for the popular candy goes even deeper.
-The man uses Reeses Peanut Butter Cups, of all things, to bring joy to strangers all over town.
-Every weekend Sales, along with his wife and their two daughters, go out and purchase a huge assortment of Reeses chocolate.
+The man uses Reese’s Peanut Butter Cups, of all things, to bring joy to strangers all over town.
+Every weekend, Sales, along with his wife and their two daughters, go out and purchase a huge assortment of Reese’s chocolate.
 They then go around town handing them out to strangers in hopes of making their day.

 As if he needed to do more to prove his superfan status, Sales even decorated his Christmas tree with packages of the candy.
 The picture of the strange tree soon made its rounds through social media causing others to try to one-up him.
-One internet user claims he named his child ‘Reese’ in order to show appreciation for the Hershey chocolate brand.
-Meanwhile, one Twitter user posted a picture showing a permanent Reeses Peanut Butter Cup tattoo he got in tribute to the candy.
+One internet user claims he named his child “Reese” in order to show appreciation for the Hershey chocolate brand.
+Meanwhile, one Twitter user posted a picture showing a permanent Reese’s Peanut Butter Cup tattoo he got in tribute to the candy.

 “A car is cool but temporary.
 A tattoo shows love and is forever,” the user said.

 The chocolate company is making plans to send representatives out to Tennessee to visit Sales and his family.
-They will likely receive their own Reeses merchandise as well as of course plenty of the candy itself.
+They will likely receive their own Reese’s merchandise, as well as, of course, plenty of the candy itself.
 Hopefully the superfan family will not grow tired of the chocolate brand anytime soon.